chrisbliss18/easy-theme-and-plugin-upgrades/readme.txt

 1. Go to Appearance > Themes.
 1. Click the "Add New" button at the top of the page.
 1. Click the "Upload Theme" button at the top of the page.
-1. Click the file browse button to select your theme zip file.
-The button's text varies by browser.
-It typically says "Browse...", "Choose File", or "Choose...".
 1. Select the zip file with the new theme version to install.
-1. Select "Yes" from the "Upgrade existing theme?" option.
 1. Click the "Install Now" button.

 = How do I upgrade a plugin? =

 1. Download the latest zip file for your plugin.
 1. Log into your WordPress site.
-1. Go to Plugins > Add New and click the Upload tab at the top of the page.
+1. Go to Plugins > Add New.
+1. Click the "Upload Plugin" button at the top of the page.
 1. Select the zip file with the new plugin version to install.
-1. Select "Yes" from the "Upgrade existing plugin?" option.
 1. Click the "Install Now" button.

 = How do I access the backup of an old theme or plugin? =